mattmccray/flipbook.js/readme.md

 Comics."
 I just call them "awesome."
 I want everyone to be able to make them -- and *show* them.

-You can see an example of it here:
+You can see an example of the Flipbook viewer here:

+> URL SOON

 The FlipBook viewer is not for everybody, it's meant for showing multiple page/screen comics WITHOUT reloading the page.
 Here are/were my goals for version 1: